Halas and Batchelor: History

 HB's first feature film Handling Ships (1945) was the first-ever British animated feature.
 After the war, they continued making short films while Animal Farm (1954) was being made, erroneously considered the first British animated feature.
 The studio grew from a small unit to a proper animation company, with several different British locations.
 Its best-known animation series were Foo Foo (1959–60), Popeye the Sailor (1960–62, for ABC Television in the United States), DoDo, The Kid from Outer Space (1965–70) and The Lone Ranger (1966–69).
+In the 1970s, Rankin/Bass contracted the company to produce several series, including The Jackson 5ive and The Osmonds.
 Halas and Batchelor also produced Snip and Snap (1960) and the animated music video for the song "Love Is All" from Roger Glover's album The Butterfly Ball and the Grasshopper's Feast (1976) and Kraftwerk's Autobahn (1979) by Roger Mainwood.
 The company also made the short satire Automania 2000, nominated for an Oscar in 1964.

 As well as short films, the studio made a few feature films, such as Ruddigore (1967).
 The company was sold to Tyne Tees Television in the early 1970s, although Halas and Batchelor themselves broke away from this association after a few years.
 Most of the 2,000 films now form part of The Halas and Batchelor Collection, founded in 1996.
 This collection was part of a donation by the couple's daughter to the British Film Institute in 2010.